Palfore/OSRSmath/README.md

 ##### e) You can read the [Mathematical Solutions (pdf/Latex)](https://github.com/Palfore/OSRSmath/blob/master/osrsmath/docs/latex/main.pdf) if you want more detail.

 ##### f) You can see more on the OSRSmath page on [My Website](https://palfore.com/).

+---
+_Please note that a simplification of the remaining information is pending..._

 There are three components to this project: